mottaquikarim/dev/blog/content/posts/reverse-engineering-wordle.md

 .catch(console.log)
 ```

 The TL;DR here is that we insert the HTML head/body tags from Wordle's source, then walk the script tags.
-We do a hacky thing to detect for `main.*.js` type script srcs and then load them invidually (because for whatever reason, loading a script tag as part of `*.innerHTML += <code>` doesn't actually execture the script (so we need to create script element and load that way).
+We do a hacky thing to detect for `main.*.js` type script srcs and then load them invidually (because for whatever reason, loading a script tag as part of `*.innerHTML += <code>` doesn't actually exectute the script (so we need to create a _new_ script element to run the code).

 Oh and to make everything even more fun, `fetch`-ing the actual HTML/js content does not work (for good reason!).
-So I put together a quick proxy lambda that just `requests.get()`s the sources.
+So I put together a quick proxy lambda that just `requests.get()`s the sources (this is so lame, tho).

-Ok so that finally did work (everything sucks, just a little bit 😭) and I was ready for the easy part: making the dates selectable.
+Ok so that finally did work (but like, everything sucks just a little bit 😭) and I was ready for the easy part: making the dates selectable.

 I chose to run with a simple datepicker (thank god for `input type="date"` 🙏) and called it a day.
 I wrapped the thing into GH pages and fired it up on my phone.
-Ended up playing ~5 games from June 19 2021 onwards _and_ decided to play Jan 24th's word about 1/2 an hour before midnight (eg: it wasn't "released" yet).
+It worked!
+I ended up playing ~5 games from June 19 2021 onwards _and_ decided to play Jan 24th's word about 1/2 an hour before midnight (eg: it wasn't "released" yet).

-All in all, I'm happy with how this turned out (tho am still really surprised the hack worked!) and I hope others get to enjoy this as well before the src inevitably changes.
+All in all, I'm happy with how this turned out (tho am still really surprised the hack worked!) and I hope others get to enjoy this as well before the js src inevitably changes.

 On the bright side, I did download the state of the Wordle's src as it stands today so if things do change in the future I can probably still support this functionality by hosting the current src indefinitely.